Forests in Canada

 Two examples of how we are partnering with Indigenous communities:

-1. Around Grande Prairie, Alberta, we are working with two local Indigenous communities — Horse Lake First Nation and the Aseniwuche Winewak Nation — to identify, validate and catalogue important cultural and traditional knowledge.
-We are providing financial and in-kind support for these multiyear, multivalued projects.
+- Around Grande Prairie, Alberta, we are working with a local Indigenous community —the Aseniwuche Winewak Nation — to identify, validate and catalogue important cultural sites and traditional knowledge.
+We are providing financial and in-kind support for this multiyear, multivalued project.

-2. We are a long-standing funding partner in a national, multiyear program that provides training for Indigenous youth.
+- We are a long-standing funding partner in a national, multiyear program that provides training for Indigenous youth.
 The Outland Youth Employment Program provides work experience and training for Indigenous youth from across Canada and prepares them for employment in the forest sector.
-We currently support OYEP programs in Ontario, Alberta and British Columbia, and we will support the Saskatchewan program when it becomes active.
-In 2021, we partnered with OYEP on a forestry field education day in Kenora, Ontario, for students at Beaver Brae Secondary School, which has a significant Indigenous population.
+We currently support OYEP programs in Ontario and Alberta and we are actively promoting the start up of a similar program in Saskatchewan.
+We partnered with OYEP on a number of forestry field days and tours of our operations in both Alberta and Ontario.

 RESEARCH AND PARTNERSHIPS

 One example is our support for caribou research.
-For more than 20 years, we have worked with government ministries and other stakeholders to participate in research associated with caribou recovery.
-In Alberta, we invested more than $5 million in caribou habitat research conducted by organizations such as the University of Alberta and the Alberta Regional Caribou Knowledge Partnership.
-The ARCKP is focused on closing knowledge gaps on caribou, initiating on-the-ground best practices and supporting knowledge exchange, and it’s a good example of how partnership between forest industry companies and the province can benefit communities and ecosystems.
+For more than 25 years, we have worked with government ministries and other stakeholders to participate in and support research associated with caribou recovery in Canada.
+In Alberta, we have invested more than $5 million in caribou habitat research conducted by organizations such as the University of Alberta and the Alberta Regional Caribou Knowledge Partnership (ARCKP).
+The ARCKP is focused on closing knowledge gaps on caribou, initiating on-the-ground best practices and supporting knowledge exchange, and it’s a good example of how partnerships between the forest industry and the province can benefit at risk species and ecosystems.

 Another example of how we support long-term research is a grizzly bear habitat identification project in the western and southern portions of our operating areas in Alberta coordinated by FRI Research.
 This multistakeholder, multiyear research project aims to determine long-term strategies for grizzly bear conservation by mapping habitat in the forests we manage.
-We also have a long-term, research-focused relationship with Ducks Unlimited Canada, which has generated guiding principles for wetland stewardship and forest management and best practices for forest wetland crossings.
+We also have a long-term, research-focused relationship with Ducks Unlimited Canada, which has generated guiding principles for wetland stewardship on our operating areas and best practices for forest wetland crossings.

 Additionally, we have undertaken a number of initiatives to obtain baseline information on the fish and wildlife resources within our operating areas.
 Research and inventory initiatives include long-term survey programs of nocturnal raptors, songbirds, fish and furbearers.
 These inventories are aimed at providing benchmark data on species occurrence and distribution throughout our timberlands, as well as trends over time.